ancronie/azure-content/articles/mobile-engagement-windows-store-sdk-overview.md

 ##From 3.0.0 to 3.2.0

 ### Reach
-In order to use reach you have to add a declaration for Background Tasks in your `Package.appxmanifest` file on `Declarations` in `Available Declarations` select `Background Tasks` and click the `Add` button under `Properties` check `Push notification` and in `Entry point` add  "EngagementBackgroundTasks.RawNotificationBackgroundTask".
+In order to use reach you have to add a declaration for Background Tasks in your `Package.appxmanifest` file on `Declarations` in `Available Declarations` select `Background Tasks` and click the `Add` button.
+Under `Properties` check `Push notification` and in `Entry point` add  "EngagementBackgroundTasks.RawNotificationBackgroundTask".
 This will enable the SDK to run in background and to be able to process push when application is closed.

 After this step you need to go under `Application` in your manifest and in `Notification` setup `Lock screen notifications` to Badge.
 This will prompt you a red cross on `Visual Assets`, now you need to add an image for your badge logo with a red.